Hayes Valley Quadruple Murder Suspect Convicted on All Counts

 All four victims died on the scene.

-Farley, who initially plead not guilty, was serving time for unrelated charges in 2016 when authorities connected him to the shootings, according to reporting from SFGATE.
+Farley, who initially pleaded not guilty, was serving time for unrelated charges in 2016 when authorities connected him to the shootings, according to reporting from SFGATE.

 Farley is set to be sentenced on Dec.
 16.